Taak Bi Ha cenote

 Cave lines

 Finally, there are three cave lines available for exploration.
 The IMAX line is the main route, circling Taak Bi Ha Cenote from the Dos Ojos Barbie line (downstream) towards the LSD line area (upstream).
-Further, you can venture into the massive Kentucky Castle area (T-right), or, passing the Tikim Chi Cenote (T-left), cave divers can explore the El Pit Cenote area.
+Further, you can venture into the massive Kentucky Castle area (T-right).
+Alternatively, passing the Tikim Chi Cenote (T-left), cave divers can explore the El Pit Cenote area.

 Travers from Taak Bi Ha cenote to El Pit cenote map